 How far would you get into a road trip without your speedometer, gas gauge, map, or GPS?
 Likely not very far.
 So why are you still running your small business without a financial dashboard?
 I am not the first person to equate the financial dashboard to the dashboard of a car, but it is a surprisingly useful metaphor.
+The ability to leverage tools and metrics to enhance performance and decision-making is crucial for any business.

 Your financial dashboard is a graphic page of your business’s key performance indicators (KPIs).
 It tells you how your business is performing in real-time.
 Businesses of every size are transitioning toward financial dashboards so they can get a bitesized update of their business on a timely basis.
+This provides a better sense of their financial data, allowing business owners to confidently assess when to expand or scale back operations based on real-time insights and comparisons with actual results.

 Small business owners often think that financial dashboards are too much to invest in or take too much time to create.
 The reality is that small businesses need financial dashboards as much if not more than large businesses.
 When you are a small business, the line between success and failure is thin.
 You need to do everything you can to make sure your business is on the right side of that line.